Hexworks/hexworks-site/_tutorials/2018-12-12-how-to-make-a-roguelike-project-setup.md

 In the next article we'll take a look at how our tools work and how we can start writing our *actual* game.

+> The code of this article can be found in commit #1.